-14. Managing allegations made against members of staff or volunteers
+13. Managing allegations made against members of staff including supply teachers, other staff, volunteers and contractors

-The school will follow the SSP Arrangements for Managing Allegations of Abuse Against People Who Work With Children or Those Who Are in A Position of Trust if an allegation is made against an adult in a position of trust.
+The school will follow the SSP Arrangements for Managing Allegations of Abuse Against People Who Work With Children or Those Who Are in A Position of Trust if a safeguarding concern or allegation is raised against an adult in a position of trust.

-An allegation is any information which indicates that a member of staff /volunteer may have:
+An allegation that may meet the harm threshold is any information which indicates that a member of staff /volunteer may have: